 If you are diagnosed with multiple myeloma, your doctor will determine the stage of the disease.
 Staging is a way of determining how much disease is in the body and where it has spread.
 This information helps the doctor plan the best treatment.
 Once the staging classification is determined, it stays the same even if treatment is successful or the cancer spreads.

 Multiple Myeloma Stages

-The International Staging System is used to determine the stage of multiple myeloma.
+The Revised International Staging System (R-ISS) is used to determine the stage of multiple myeloma.
 It is based on two blood tests, the serum albumin and the serum Beta 2 microglobulin (β2M).

-At MD Anderson, we help patients with multiple myeloma by offering a variety of treatments, as well as a range of clinical trials (research studies) of newer drugs and therapies.
-Our myeloma experts work closely with you to tailor the treatments that will best fight the disease, while focusing on your quality of life.
+At MD Anderson, we offer multiple myeloma patients the most advanced treatments along with a range of clinical trials (research studies) of newer drugs and therapies.
+Our myeloma experts work closely together and with you to develop the most effective treatment plan, while focusing on your quality of life.

 While treatments usually do not cure multiple myeloma, we can improve the quality of life and health of many patients by decreasing the disease and its symptoms for extended periods.

 The standard approach to newly diagnosed multiple myeloma is frontline chemotherapy for a few months, followed by high dose chemotherapy and a stem cell transplant (also known as stem cell rescue), then maintenance therapy, which entails lower doses of chemotherapy.
 MD Anderson is among a select few centers that are pioneering newer options which will hopefully improve outcomes.
 Many patients have had remarkable success.